dask/dask/docs/source/array-design.rst

 By special convention, we refer to each block of the array with a tuple of the form ``(name, i, j, k)``, with ``i, j, k`` being the indices of the block ranging from ``0`` to the number of blocks in that dimension.
 The Dask graph must hold key-value pairs referring to these keys.
-Moreover, it likely also holds other key-value pairs required to eventually compute the desired values:
+Moreover, it likely also holds other key-value pairs required to eventually compute the desired values (usually organised in a :doc:`HighLevelGraph <high-level-graphs>`, but shown in a flattened form here for illustration):

 .. code-block:: python